stellaselena/pg6300-quiz-exam/README.md

 #### Challenges
 I experienced some weird behaviour when running tests, they would randomly fail with a timeout error.
-This occurred only on certain machines.
+This occurred only on a certain machine.
 I tried to reproduce the error on other machines and Jenkins but to no avail.
-An ugly way of solving this issue is to either add a --timeout flag in the test script or to manually add timeout to functions and increase the default timeout of Mocha.
+An ugly way of solving this issue is to either add a --timeout flag in the test script or to manually add timeout to functions to increase the default timeout of Mocha.